lesterchan/wp-pagenavi/readme.txt

 = 2.82 =
 * fixed prev/next links not appearing in some conditions
-* added Hebrew, Georgian and Azeri translations
+* added Hebrew, Georgian and Azerbaijani translations
 * updated scbFramework

 = 2.81 =